Melissa Fahn

-Melissa Fahn is an American actress, voice actress and singer, best known as the voice of Gaz Membrane in Invader Zim, as well as Hello Kitty in Hello Kitty's Paradise and voicing many anime and video game characters like Edward from Cowboy Bebop, Neptune from Hyperdimension Neptunia and Rider and her various other incarnations in the Fate stay/night franchise.
+Melissa Fahn is an American actress and coloratura soprano singer, best known as the voice of Gaz Membrane in the Nickelodeon animated series Invader Zim, Dendy in the Cartoon Network animated series OK K.O.!
+Let's Be Heroes, Hello Kitty in Hello Kitty's Paradise, as well as voicing many anime and video game characters like Himawari Uzumaki from Boruto, Radical Edward from Cowboy Bebop, Silver Wolf in Honkai: Star Rail, Neptune from Hyperdimension Neptunia and Rider and her various other incarnations in the Fate stay/night franchise.
 She starred in the Broadway performance of Wicked and various theatre projects in Los Angeles.

 Early life and education

-Fahn is the youngest of four siblings.
+Fahn was born in Long Island, New York to Michael and Millie Fahn.
+She is the youngest of four siblings.
 She performed dancing at the age of 3.
 Her family moved to Huntington Beach, California.
 Her father, a jazz drummer, encouraged her to learn singing and acting in addition to just dancing.
 She continued in community theater productions and toured with Young Americans.
 She majored in dance at California State University, Long Beach, but left after one year to devote her time to work and theater.